CubaDevOps/flexi/docs/middleware-architecture-improvements.md

     protected \SplQueue $queue;

     /**
-     * Método FINAL que gestiona automáticamente la cadena de middlewares
+     * FINAL method that automatically manages the middleware chain
-     * Este método es final para garantizar que la cadena siempre se ejecute correctamente */ final public function handle(ServerRequestInterface $request): ResponseInterface {
+     * This method is final to guarantee that the chain always executes correctly */ final public function handle(ServerRequestInterface $request): ResponseInterface {